Marc LeBoutillierChief Executive Officer (CEO) MHA, CHE

 Marcel’s priority is the implementation of a new Hospital Information System (HIS) throughout HGH and its integration to the regional health network by 2020.
 The HIS includes the electronic medical record and the technological infrastructure enabling the linking of all HGH’s clinical services to external partners such as family physicians, specialists in partner hospitals and long-term care facilities.

 The HIS renewal is a major component of the expansion project that will bring significant changes to the work organization and propel HGH into the future.
 Built in partnership with The Ottawa Hospital, the University of Ottawa Heart Institute and Renfrew Victoria Hospital, the new system will facilitate the transition of patients across the continuum of care and improve the quality of services.

 Marcel joined HGH Leadership Team in September 2014.
 He holds a Master of Business Administration from Western University in London, Ontario and accountant designations CPA and CMA.

-Denise Picard-StencerVice-President, Acute Care and Chief Nursing Executive BScN, MPA
+Denise Picard-StencerVice-President, Patient Care and Chief Nursing Executive BScN, MPA

-The Vice-President of Acute Care and Chief Nursing Executive oversees clinical sectors including Professional Practice, Critical Care and Emergency, Inpatients and Pharmacy, Perioperative Services, Family Birthing Centre and Mental Health and Addiction.
+The Vice-President of Patient Care and Chief Nursing Executive oversees clinical sectors including Professional Practice, Critical Care and Emergency, Inpatients and Pharmacy, Perioperative Services, Family Birthing Centre and Mental Health and Addiction.